jeswr/blog/posts/disambiguating-data-wallets.md

 How does this help the *verifier* (my prospective farming employer) confirm that my DPhil Award Credential was *actually* stated by the *issuer* (Oxford)?

-The *verifier* can use different mathematical function to convert a signature into a hash.
+The *verifier* can use different mathematical function to convert a signature and public key into a hash.
 If that hash, is the same as the hash of my DPhil Award Credential, then they know that the award *must* have been signed by the private key that the *issuer* (Oxford) created.

 #### Selective disclosure